Location (via Chuchinka-Red Rocky FSR):

 and mostly wide

 FSR, several recreation sites with lake views and boat launches, not very busy, a circle tour of Tacheeda Lakes is (potentially) possible.
-Of note: Logging access road, a two-way radio is required by a posted sign, railroad runs close to some recreation sites (though trains are infrequent and don't blow
+Of note: Logging access road, a two-way radio is required by a posted sign, a railroad runs close to some recreation sites (though trains are infrequent and don't blow